GunnerLab/mcce4_tutorial/docs/guide/batch_runs.md

 When all four steps are completed, the pKas of the selected protein will be available to see in "pK.out".

-# --sbatch and --custom
+# 3. Advanced Configuration: --sbatch and --custom

+1. Resource Management
 Part of using pro_batch is memory management.
-The default script begins with the following header, and is called when the --sbatch flag is active:
+When using the `--sbatch` flag, pro_batch utilizes the SLURM scheduler.
+You can manage memory and CPU usage by editing the header of your submit_mcce4.sh file:

 ```
 # Parameter/Options for SLURM (Simple Linux Utility for Resource Management)